 What happens in Northern Virginia when the lease ends?

-At the end of the lease term in Northern Virginia, either party can opt to end the tenancy.
-The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the rental owner wishes to end the lease, or conclude our property management services, please send us written notice as described in your rental management agreement.
+At the end of the lease in Northern Virginia, either party can opt to end the tenancy.
+The rental owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
+If the landlord wishes to end the lease, or conclude our property management services, please send us written notice as described in your rental management agreement.

 At that point we give the renter two options: